arunabandlamudi/eks-poc/README.md

 kubectl apply -f k8s/service.yml #create service

-kubectl get pods -n kube-system #check the pods
+kubectl get pods -n nginx-namespace #check the pods

-kubectl get svc -n kube-system #check the services
+kubectl get svc -n nginx-namespace #check the services

-kubectl exec -n kube-system <podname> -it -- /bin/bash #login into the pod

-sudo echo '<h1>Welcome to POC </h1>' | sudo tee /var/www/html/index.html #created a static html page
+kubectl get all  # Great!
+We see 1 deployments with 1 pods each with our NGINX service up and running!

+curl localhost:30052

+Welcome!
+This is Deployment one, acting as the home 🏡 decor website for poc.

 Access the page using LB url.